 When talking about beauty bias, it’s important to understand how conventional attractiveness can be measured.

-Tatyana Deryugina (pictured left), associate professor in the Department of Finance at the University of Illinois at Urbana-Champaign, emphasizes how the beauty premium is dependent on different variables.
+Tatyana Deryugina (pictured right), associate professor in the Department of Finance at the University of Illinois at Urbana-Champaign, emphasizes how the beauty premium is dependent on different variables.

 “If you define attractiveness as symmetrical facial features, for example, then men benefit [from beauty bias] at least as much as women, if not more,” she explains.
 “If you incorporate weight, however, there is evidence that women face a larger penalty in the workplace than men.”